BINF-3101/Lab4_Genome_Annotation/README.md

 ## LQ 3b

 We are comparing our yeast genome to all of Dikarya (a subkingdom of Fungi).
-Therefore, we would expect a great genome annotation to have a BUSCO completeness score of >90%
+Therefore, we would expect a great genome annotation to have a BUSCO completeness score of >90%.
+Anything above 75% is acceptable.

 How well was your genome annotated if we assume all the missing BUSCOs are missing because of technical issues?
 - Very well annotated